testreen/UrlShortener/README.md

 # UrlShortener
 Truecaller code challenge submission.
-Supports both permanently usable links (although not a lot shorter than the original link) and session only links that resets when the server is restarted.
+Supports both permanently usable links (length proportional to original URL) and session only links (fixed 9 character length) that resets when the server is restarted.

 `npm install` or `yarn install` to install dependencies.